 The 10 Best Philly War Memorials

-It’s Veterans Day, the occasion on which we honor the men and women who serve and have served in the U.S. Armed Forces.
-Over the weekend, the city staged what it billed as its First Official Annual Veterans Day Parade, which it may have been but which didn’t hold a candle to the World War I homecoming parade for the 28th Division on May 15, 1919, which drew two million visitors to the city (no special TransPasses needed!).
+It’s Veterans Day, the occasion on which we honor the men and women who serve and have served in the U.S. Armed Forces, which reminds us that Philly was host to the World War I homecoming parade for the 28th Division on May 15, 1919, which drew two million visitors to the city (no special TransPasses needed!).
 The city overflows with monuments and memorials to America’s soldiers.
 Most days, we pass them by.
 Today, we pause to salute these, our 10 favorites.

 Tomb of the Unknown Soldier, Washington Square